sal55/langs/compilec.md

 If M is a function-like macro, then it can be invoked as M, with no expansion, or as M(x,y).

 There can be white-space between "M" and "(", but how much do you peek ahead to check that "(" follows?
 At the character level this lookahead can be tricky.
-It turns out there can an unlimited amount of white space including newlines and comments, but not macros/includes that expand to empty.
+It turns out there can be an unlimited amount of white space including newlines and comments, but not macros/includes that expand to empty.
 I only allow 0 or 1 spaces and it generally works, but...

 ### Macros in include file names